Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with the Franka Robotic Arm

 \section{Experiments with the Franka Robotic Arm}

-In this section, we illustrate how Brain-BodyLLM extends to real-world robot task planning using the industrially significant Franka Research 3 robotic arm.
-This arm known for its versatility and safety in research and education (\cite{benhabib_franka,haddadin_franka,Zhang2020AMR}) has 7 Degrees of Freedom (DOF).
-Our experiments integrating the Franka Research 3 with advanced LLMs like PaLM 2, GPT-3.5, and GPT-4 show promising results for robotic task planning and execution.
+In this section, we demonstrate how BrainBody-LLM extends to real-world robot task planning using the Franka Research 3 (FR3) robotic arm.
+Our experiments, integrating a 7 DOF robotic arm with advanced LLMs like PaLM 2, GPT-3.5, and GPT-4, show promising results in autonomous robotic task planning and execution.
+All our experiments assume that the initial locations of objects and available target locations are known to the LLMs through environmental information communicated via prompts.
+This assumption can be removed with visual perception modules that identify and locate objects \citep{minderer2022simple}.